John O'Quinn: Early life

 Born to Leonard and Jean Wilkes O’Quinn, John Maurice O'Quinn spent his early years in Baton Rouge, Louisiana.
 The family moved to Houston when O’Quinn was a toddler, but his mother, an alcoholic, left the family when he was 4, not to return.
 O'Quinn was raised in a post-war era bungalow in Houston's West University Place and worked in his father's car garage.
 He was a top student at Houston's Lamar High School, showing an aptitude in math and science, and enrolled at Rice University, majoring in engineering; however, after being placed on academic probation for "three of the six semesters there", he spoke with a vocational counselor who recommended career testing to determine the best bet for his future.
 Q'Quinn reflected, "After the test, I was told I was a people person, I liked to help people, fight for beliefs, punish bullies and that I should be a trial lawyer."
-At the time, the fledgling University of Houston law school did not require a college degree for admission; 90 hours of credit would suffice, so after receiving his father's blessing, he enrolled that fall.
+At the time, admission to law school did not require a college degree; 90 hours of credit would suffice, so after receiving his father's blessing, he enrolled that fall.

 O'Quinn graduated first in his class from the University of Houston Law Center in 1967, served as editor of the Houston Law Review, and won a state moot court championship.
 O'Quinn was such an intellectual powerhouse that he was the first attorney hired from U of H by the law firm Baker Botts.
 O'Quinn was divorced and had no children.
 In 1999, the playing field at Robertson Stadium was named O'Quinn Field in honor of his generosity and support of the stadium renovations.
 After the demolition of that stadium, the "O'Quinn Field" name was subsequently used for its successor, John O'Quinn Field at TDECU Stadium.